Greta Garbo Refuses to Meet Her Co-Star, Trusts Her Instincts & Threatens to Shoot Hitler. From 1936, it's Camille.

-In the following months, Marguerite becomes the creepy Baron’s mistress, catches a mild case of tuberculosis, and doesn’t see Armand for another six months!
+In the following months, Marguerite becomes the creepy Baron’s mistress, and has an intense tuberculosis flare-up, which leaves her bedridden.

-Armand and Marguerite spend an ideal summer in the country, falling madly in love.
-So in love that Marguerite has decided to accept his marriage proposal and change her extravagant lifestyle to fit the budget Armand can provide her.
-She has never been so happy, and she is healthy again.
-Yay!!!
+Armand and Marguerite spend an ideal summer in the country.
+Life with Armand is so perfect, Marguerite decides to accept his marriage proposal, and completely change her lifestyle to that of loyal wife living on the un-extravagant budget Armand can provide.
+Marguerite has never been so happy, and her health has returned.

-But when Armand asks his father for his inheritance so he and Marguerite can begin their life together, Armand’s father (played by Lionel Barrymore) gets the wrong idea about Marguerite’s intentions with his son.
+But when Armand asks his father for his inheritance so he and Marguerite can begin their life together, Armand’s father (Lionel Barrymore) gets the wrong idea about Marguerite’s intentions with his son.
 He goes to give her a talking to while Armand is away on business, only to discover that Marguerite is a decent woman who truly loves his son.
-But the marriage still cannot be, for it will ruin Armand’s future, he tells her:
+But the marriage still cannot be, he says, for it will ruin Armand’s future:

 “Everything you are ashamed of in your own past would only taint his future…Armand is more sensitive and more loyal than others.
 As long as you are with him, he will not enter rooms that you can’t.”

-Marguerite, now convinced that Armand would be sacrificing too much if she marries him, concludes that the only way to break things off is to make him hate her.
-She nobly laments:
+Marguerite is convinced that Armand would be sacrificing too much if she marries him.
+As Marguerite nobly laments:

 “If I tell him I don’t love him, he wouldn’t believe me, if I leave him, he would follow me…I knew I was too happy!”

-Armand and Marguerite run into each other a bit later in Paris.
-She is the Baron’s mistress again.
+Later, Armand and Marguerite run into each other in Paris.
+She’s the Baron’s mistress again.
 Armand is clearly jealous of the Baron, and Marguerite is clearly miserable with the Baron.
-After he wins a whole bunch of money from the Baron at the gambling tables, Armand approaches Marguerite and famously throws his winnings at her feet as he tells her:
+After Armand wins a large sum of money from the Baron at the gambling tables, he approaches Marguerite, and throws his winnings at her feet.
+Armand tells Marguerite that: